Amazon turns to Chinese firm on U.S. blacklist to meet thermal camera needs

-China's Zhejiang Dahua Technology Co Ltd shipped 1,500 cameras to Amazon this month in a deal valued close to $10 million, one of the people said.
-At least 500 systems from Dahua - the blacklisted firm - are for Amazon's use in the United States, another person said.
+China's Zhejiang Dahua Technology Co Ltd shipped 1,500 cameras to Amazon this month in a deal valued at close to $10 million, one of the people said.
+At least 500 systems from Dahua, the blacklisted firm, are for Amazon's use in the United States, another person said.

 The Amazon procurement, which has not been previously reported, is legal because the rules control U.S. government contract awards and exports to blacklisted firms, but they do not stop sales to the private sector.

 However, the United States "considers that transactions of any nature with listed entities carry a 'red flag' and recommends that U.S. companies proceed with caution," according to the Bureau of Industry and Security's https://bis.doc.gov/index.php/2011-09-12-20-18-59/export-and-reexport-fa... website.
-Dahua has disputed the designation.
+Dahua has disputed the designation, and Beijing has denied mistreatment of the minority groups.

 The deal comes as the U.S. Food and Drug Administration warned of a shortage of temperature-reading devices and said it wouldn't halt certain pandemic uses of thermal cameras that lack the agency's regulatory approval.
 Top U.S.-based maker FLIR Systems Inc has faced an up to weeks-long order backlog, forcing it to prioritize products for hospitals and other critical facilities.